DigitaleGesellschaft/jekyll-theme-conference/README.md

 ## Design

-The design is based on the [Bootstrap 4](http://getbootstrap.com) and thus easily expendable.
+The design is based on the [Bootstrap 4](http://getbootstrap.com) and thus easily expandable.
 Furthermore, it makes use of the [FontAwesome Icons](fontawesome.com/) across the theme.
 Custom Bootstrap themes or simple color schemes such as designed with [Bootstrap Magic](https://pikock.github.io/bootstrap-magic/) can be added in the [main](assets/css/main.scss) SASS stylesheet:

 1. Create a new file under `assets/css/main.scss` with the following content (or copy the one of this repository):